fgnass/bytespotting/README.md

 1. Create a new project on Vercel and link it to your repository
 2. Set up the environment variables in your Vercel project settings
-3. Go to `/api/login` to retrive the inital tokens
+3. Go to `/api/login` to retrive and store the inital tokens

 ## Development